 The creation of an environment wherein demand for a service should increase, however, is no guarantee that it will.
 In this case, for example, fear could have led consumers to reign in their spending.
 Likewise, demand for non-essential items could have plummeted during this period.
 Google Trends provides clear proof that, in this case, online orders and demand for delivery services grew substantially.

-Looking at search trends over the past five years, searches for organisations providing delivery and courier services consistently peak in December and have increased year on year.
+Looking at search trends over the past five years searches for organisations providing delivery and courier services consistently peak in December and have increased year on year.
 In 2020, though, searches for the topics ‘United Parcel Service’, ‘Royal Mail’ and ‘Hermes’ all began to grow in April, shortly after lockdown came into effect.
-To place this in context, Hermes average ‘search score’ for December 2019 was 63.6.
-From the 5th April to 11th July, this rose to 83.1:
+To place this in context, Hermes' average ‘search score’ for December 2019 was 63.6.
+From the 5th of April to 11th July, this rose to 83.1:

 ‘Royal Mail’, generated average scores of 72.4 and 84.9 over the same periods:

 Finally, ‘United Parcel Service’ generated scores of 67.8 and 81.3: